You are here

 There is a lot of preparation that goes into getting to our week in paradise.
 While we are enjoying swimming, sailing lessons, and lounging around on the beach, I try to reign us in from throwing caution to the wind when it comes to our nutritional routines.
 And let me tell you, it’s a challenge.
 Extra large cocktail?
 Yes, please!
 Dessert with that?
 Definitely!
 Appetizers before dinner?
 Absolutely!
 Load up on a second plate at the breakfast buffet?
 Of course!
 With so many questions like these where a simple yes can lead to an expanding waistline, the one question we should all be asking ourselves is, "How can we have our cake and eat it too?"

-Good News: There IS hope for those who wish to indulge in all the tasty treats that accompany summer vacation.
+Good News: There IS hope for those who wish to indulge in all the tasty treats that accompany a vacation.
 After some trial and error, I’ve found that all you need is a little balance, a few compromises, and some moderation to help keep your healthy eating in check and still enjoy yourself.

 Tip 1: Pack Snacks